Tessil/hopscotch-map/README.md

 }
 ```
 - No support for some bucket related methods (like bucket_size, bucket, ...).
-- No support for move-only types with a move constructor that may throw an exception (with open adressing, it's not possible to keep the strong exception guarantee on rehash if the move constructor may throw).
+- No support for move-only types with a move constructor that may throw an exception (with open addressing, it's not possible to keep the strong exception guarantee on rehash if the move constructor may throw).

 These differences also apply between `std::unordered_set` and `tsl::hopscotch_set`.

+Thread-safety and exceptions guarantees are the same as `std::unordered_map/set`.

 ### Differences compare to `google::dense_hash_map`
 `tsl::hopscotch_map` has comparable performances to `google::dense_hash_map` (see [benchmark](https://tessil.github.io/2016/08/29/benchmark-hopscotch-map.html)), but come with some advantages: